Moringa

 *The pressed oil "Ben oil" is used in skin care products, medications or supplements.

-Moringa has an unusual flavor similar to asparagus and horseradish and is used extensively in Indian cooking and medicine because of it is a powerhouse of nutrition, including the amino acids Isoleucine, Lucien, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
-Vitamins: A, B, B1, B2, B3, B5, B6, B12, C, D, E, K, and Foliate.
-Additionally, it has high levels of calcium, chromium, copper, fluorine, iron, manganese, magnesium, molybdenum, phosphorus, potassium, sodium, and selenium, sulphur, and zinc.
+Moringa has an unusual flavor similar to asparagus and horseradish.
+It is used extensively in Indian cooking and medicine because it is a powerhouse of nutrition, including the amino acids Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, and Valine.
+Vitamins: A, B, B1, B2, B3, B5, B6, B12, C, D, E, K, and Folate.
+Additionally, it has high levels of calcium, chromium, copper, fluorine, iron, manganese, magnesium, molybdenum, phosphorus, potassium, sodium, selenium, sulfur, and zinc.

-According to Ayurveda energetics Moringa has a pungent and bitter taste, is heating in nature, and has a pungent after taste and affect on the body.
-Furthermore, it is considered to be light, dry, piercing and firm, and balances the Vata and Kapha doshas and can possibly increase Pitta dosha.
+According to Ayurveda energetics, Moringa has a pungent and bitter taste, is heating in nature, and has a pungent aftertaste and effect on the body.
+Furthermore, it is considered to be light, dry, piercing, and firm, and balances the Vata and Kapha doshas and can possibly increase Pitta dosha.

 The precise medical benefits are continually being studied and published, but Ayurvedic medicine has been using Moringa since 2000BC.
-Moringa's bio-medical actions include being a digestive, carminative, laxative, adatopgen, immune modulator, alterative, bronchodilator, cardiotonic, emollient, analgesic, anthelmintic and acts as an anti-allergen, anti-arthritic, anti-cholesterolaemic, anti-inflammatory, anti-oxidant, anti-tumor, anti-fungal and anti-bacterial.
+Moringa's biomedical actions include being a digestive, carminative, laxative, adaptogen, immune modulator, alterative, bronchodilator, cardiotonic, emollient, analgesic, anthelmintic, and an anti-allergen, anti-arthritic, anti-cholesterolaemic, anti-inflammatory, anti-oxidant, anti-tumor, anti-fungal, and anti-bacterial.

 Dosage:

-Based on a 150# person a maximum dosage would be approximately 18gr per day (8 teaspoons), but it is recommended to start by taking 1-2 teaspoon per day for 3-5 days, monitor its effects, and then slowly increase the dosage over a couple of weeks if required.
+Based on a 150# person, a maximum dosage would be approximately 18 g per day (8 teaspoons).
+Still, it is recommended to start by taking 1-2 teaspoons per day for 3-5 days, monitor its effects, and then slowly increase the dosage over a couple of weeks if required.

 Contradictions:

-With gastritis or sensitive stomach disorders, during pregnancy, menstruation, and lactating.
-Moringa is high in potassium, calcium, and iron and should be avoided in cases of kidney disease, on dialysis or a restricted diet by your doctor.
+With gastritis or sensitive stomach disorders, during pregnancy, menstruation, and lactation.
+Moringa is high in potassium, calcium, and iron, and should be avoided in cases of kidney disease, on dialysis, or a restricted diet by your doctor.